 Kayla is looking forward to grow her knowledge in commercial real estate and to build connections with ambitious professionals with whom she can collaborate in the future.

-Morgan is a civic leader and activist working to reduce greenhouse gas emissions using the tools of urban planning and housing development.
-He most recently served for five years as a Town Councilmember and Mayor of Truckee, California.
+Previously, Morgan served as a Town Councilmember and Mayor of Truckee, California.
 In that role he helped focus the town's efforts on building locals housing and reducing climate emissions by welcoming density into the town's core.
 He championed projects that are reshaping the small town away from a sprawling suburban model and toward a more urban pattern that will benefit from mass transit and allow more residents to live without cars.

-For the past decade, Morgan has worked as an Online Campaigner with the global advocacy group Avaaz, matching technology to advocacy needs and connecting millions of members with decision-makers worldwide.
+Prior to joining the Sierra Club, Morgan worked for ten years as an Online Campaigner with the global advocacy group Avaaz, matching technology to advocacy needs and connecting millions of members with decision-makers worldwide.

 Morgan has worked with dozens of developers in various capacities through the town of Truckee, but only recently ventured into real estate.
 He is a co-owner of the Truckee River Cohousing LLC, a group of 15 households who are building a 35 unit multi-family development along the Truckee River in which the owner households will eventually reside.

-Morgan attended Williams College where he graduated Cum Laud with a major in Chinese language.
+Morgan attended Williams College where he graduated Cum Laude with a major in Chinese language.

 Boris Gresely is a Public Affairs Representative for the Carpenters/ Contractors Cooperation Committee (C/CCC), a construction industry watchdog comprised of signatory contractors and the Southwest Regional Council of Carpenters.
 At the C/CCC, Boris works with elected leaders, communities, developers, and contractors to strengthen labor compliance and to create quality construction jobs.
 On the policy level, Boris is engaged with local jurisdictions on land use and housing policy efforts to promote workforce housing and mixed-use development in Orange County and San Diego.